-Barksdale Resources Corp. (formerly Barksdale Capital Corp.) ("Barksdale" or the "Company"), incorporated in British Columbia, is a public company listed on the TSX Venture Exchange ("TSXV") and the OTCQB in the United States and trades under the symbol BRO.V and BRKCF respectively.
+Barksdale Resources Corp. ("Barksdale" or the "Company"), incorporated in British Columbia, is a public company listed on the TSX Venture Exchange ("TSXV") and the OTCQX in the United States and trades under the symbol BRO.V and BRKCF respectively.
 The Company's registered office is Suite 615, 800 West Pender Street, Vancouver, British Columbia, Canada, V6C 2V6.
-On March 3, 2020, the Company changed its name from Barksdale Capital Corp. to Barksdale Resources Corp.

-The Company's principal business activities include the acquisition and exploration of precious and base metal mineral properties in Arizona, USA.
+The Company's principal business activities include the acquisition and exploration of precious and base metal mineral properties in Arizona, USA and in Sonora, Mexico.
 The Company has not yet determined whether its exploration and evaluation assets contain ore reserves that are economically recoverable.
 The recoverability of the amounts shown for exploration and evaluation assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of those reserves and upon future profitable production.
 To date, the Company has not earned any revenues and is considered to be in the exploration stage.